snotskie/ttrpg/site/src/index.md

 ## History

-Each character has a History Basic Stat, which is used to perform actions more related to the character's backstory more than to the other Basic Stats.
+Each character has a History Basic Stat, made up of a varied list of narrative touchstones.
+This Stat is used to perform actions more related to the character's backstory more than to the other Basic Stats.
 And even though every character has a History Basic Stat, what their History covers is unique to them and only them!

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's backstory.
 Answer the following prompts, or others given to you by your DM.
-These background details will help build the story and set the scope of what your History Stat Checks cover.
+These background details will help build the story and set the scope of narrative touchstones your History Stat Checks cover.

     - Describe who your character looks up to, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
 What is their connection to their Hero, and what is their Hero up to in the world now?
     - List three specific skills that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.
-    - List three specific people or groups that your character regularly interacts with or have connections to
+    - List three specific people or groups that your character regularly interacts with or have connections to, whether "good" or "bad" connections
     - Describe where your character could be found on an average Tuesday afternoon before the action of the story gets underway.
     - If your game's setting has non-human characters and your character is one of them, also describe one or two simple actions, within reason, that characters of your non-human species can perform unaided that human characters can't.

 !!! details "DM Note: Scope of History Stat"
-    As you work with your players to develop their backstory, come up with a list of three to five specific actions for each player that describe what their History Stat covers.
+    As you work with your players to develop their backstory, come up with a list of three to five specific narrative touchstones for each player that describe what their History Stat covers.
 For example:

     - Tying Knots (for a scout)
     - Swordfighting (for a knight)